vuejs/vue-class-component/README.md

   // initial data
   msg = 123

-  // use prop values for initial data helloMsg = 'Hello, ' + this.propMessage
+  // you can declare type and use prop values for initial data
+  helloMsg: string = 'Hello, ' + this.propMessage

   // lifecycle hook
   mounted () {